Tips & Guides — 26 Dec 2019

-The Performance Marketing industry has its own language that can be confusing for a newcomer in this business area.
+The Partner Marketing industry has its own language that can be confusing for a newcomer in this business area.
 It can easily catch you off guard when you realize that such terms as Lead Generation or Creative have various meanings in different areas of marketing.
-On top of that, the Performance Marketing has plenty of unique terminology and acronyms.
-You don’t want the complicated vocabulary of this industry get on your way to creating high-performing digital campaigns!
+On top of that, Partner Marketing has plenty of unique terminology and acronyms.
+You don’t want the complicated vocabulary of this industry to get on your way to creating high-performing digital campaigns!

 A/B Testing – is a method of comparing version A and version B of a web page, email, or other marketing assets by users’ reactions to determine which one performs better.
 The results usually based on such metrics as conversions or time on page.

 Ad Fraud – is a type of bogus activity in which the fraudster fools advertisers into paying for fake traffic and fake leads.
 Also, when someone wants to get illegitimate, unearned revenue for ad placement.

 Advertiser – is a company that offers and sells products or services.
 Advertisers pay affiliates for new customers and new leads they bring to them.

 Affiliate – is a salesperson or publisher who promotes an offer for an advertiser and gets a commission in return.